 Short Courses in International Health

 The short courses programme offered by the Institute of Public Health at Heidelberg University provides opportunities for postgraduate education and professional development.
 All short courses are open to the institute’s Master’s students, students from other tropEd member institutions, and health professionals wanting to specialise or refresh their knowledge in a particular subject area.
-All short courses are tropEd accredited.
+Most short courses are tropEd accredited.

 How to apply